 While some wisdom teeth come in with very little or no symptoms, any discomfort, redness, or swelling in the back of the jaw should be examined by a dental health professional.
 Your dentist will keep an eye on the growth and development of your child’s wisdom teeth during regular checkups and will recommend their removal at the appropriate time.

-Discomfort after a wisdom tooth extraction procedure is normal.
+Feeling discomfort after a wisdom tooth extraction procedure is normal.
 To remain comfortable during the procedure, we offer local anesthesia, laughing gas, IV sedation, and general anesthesia.
-The consultation appointment will also include information on how to manage any post-operative discomfort, and your oral surgeon may prescribe pain medication.
+The consultation appointment will also include information on how to manage any post-operative discomfort.
+You can expect to feel sleepy for the first 24 hours and can manage pain with ice packs or over-the-counter medication after surgery.

 Not everyone needs their wisdom teeth removed, but many do.
 In most cases, people do not have enough room in their mouths to fit four extra teeth.
 Your dentist will be able to keep an eye on the growth and development of your wisdom teeth with regular checkups.
 When the time is right for your wisdom teeth to be removed, they can refer to an oral surgeon for treatment.